Donate

 Transgender man

-A term used to describe someone who is assigned female at birth but identifies and lives as a man.
+A term used to describe a man who was assigned female at birth.
 This may be shortened to trans man, or FTM, an abbreviation for female-to-male.

 Transgender woman

-A term used to describe someone who is assigned male at birth but identifies and lives as a woman.
+A term used to describe a woman who was assigned male at birth.
 This may be shortened to trans woman, or MTF, an abbreviation for male-to-female.

 Transitioning

-The steps a trans person may take to live in the gender with which they identify.
+The steps a trans person takes to live in their gender.
 Each person’s transition will involve different things.
 For some this involves medical intervention, such as hormone therapy and surgeries, but not all trans people want or are able to have this.

-Transitioning also might involve things such as telling friends and family, dressing differently and changing official documents.
+Transitioning also might involve things such as telling friends and family, using different pronouns, dressing differently and changing official documents.

 Transphobia